-The discussion about the ‘urban issue’, the challenges created by city living, now thrust upon us more than ever, is well known: its treatment is comprehensive and illuminating at the same time as asking still unanswerable questions.
-New institutions, organisations, educational courses and publications have all been set up in response to and in promotion of the discussion.
+The discussion of the challenges created by city living, now thrust upon us more than ever, is well known: its treatment is comprehensive and illuminating at the same time as asking still-unanswerable questions.
+New institutions, organisations, educational courses and publications have all been set up in response to and in promotion of interrogating the future of cities.
 We are thinking in new ways, and of new things, which reach into every aspect of experience and activity in order to understand and improve this urban life.

 On this website, I will reflect on and link to projects and topics that take into consideration how we think about and think for cities and our place in them.
 This is not meant to be an academic forum; it is more a place for real-time issues, events and accessible discussions.